 .
 WCAG 1.0 compliance levels are described as single-A (meets all priority 1 checkpoints), double-A (meets all priority 1 and 2 checkpoints), and triple-A (meets all priority 1, 2, and 3 checkpoints).
 This website conforms to the single-A (priority 1) compliance level, and many of the priority 2 and 3 checkpoints

 Ohio Benefits Self Service Portal takes additional steps to ensure that its website is accessible.
 Pages are periodically tested using assistive technology, such as a voice browser or screen reader program, and the website Administrator continually assesses the website to improve usability and accessibility.

-> We welcome your comments about the usability and accessibility of Ohio Benefits Self Service Portal.
-If you are having a problem accessing any part of Ohio Benefits Self Service Portal please contact the help desk at 1-800-324-8680.
+We welcome your comments about the usability and accessibility of Ohio Benefits Self Service Portal.
+If you are having a problem accessing any part of Ohio Benefits Self Service Portal please contact us at 1-844-640-6446.